 - Goreme Museum and Fairy Chimneys: 8 hours – Deverent valley, Goreme Open Air museum, Monk’s valley and more.

-But again, in a place like Goreme Open Air museum, I wished I had a guide to give me details but I didn’t.
+But again, in a place like Goreme Open Air Museum had so much to see.
+I wished I had a guide to give me details but I didn’t.
 I have just mentioned the highlights, you should read all the details of what’s included before booking.
-Not every tour in the list includes the entrance fee.
+Not every tour on the list includes the entrance fee.

 2) Cappadocia has Fairy Chimneys!